marcustedesco/qomma/README.md

 ## Description
 SQL queries against CSV data using Python

-Supports SELECT, FROM, WHERE, AND, OR
+Supports SELECT, FROM, WHERE, AND, OR with =, <, and >

 ## Assumptions
 1. Importing os and sys is allowed